After the royal pomp, Trump's state visit turns to politics and a meeting with Starmer

 The king gave Trump a gentle nudge in his state banquet speech on the strength of the trans-Atlantic relationship.
 Charles noted that “as tyranny once again threatens Europe, we and our allies stand together in support of Ukraine, to deter aggression and secure peace.”

-Starmer also departs from Trump on Israel’s war in Gaza, and has said the U.K. will formally recognize a Palestinian state at the United Nations later this month.
+Starmer also departs from Trump on Israel’s war in Gaza, and has said the U.K. will formally recognize a Palestinian state later this month.

 Trump has threatened to penalize Canada during trade negotiations for making a similar move.